 Resins used as printing material in SLA or DLP 3D printers are light-sensitive photopolymers (photo resins) which solidify when exposed to specific light beams.
 During the SLA or DLP 3D printing process, a tray (build platform) is immersed inside a liquid resin tank, close to the surface.
 A projector or laser beam emits light, which will cure the liquid resin point by point (SLA) or layer by layer (DLP).
 Once a layer is complete, the tray is immersed slightly deeper into the tank and the process is repeated to create additional layers, fused to the previous ones to form the final object.

 SLA or DLP 3D printers are recommended for 3D printing objects with a high level of detail and requiring a smooth surface finish.
 Resin 3D printers are often used to make molds for casting, typically in jewelry or dental applications.
+They generally offer small build volumes, but some large resin 3D printers do exist.

 Digital Light Processing (DLP) technology